pantheon-systems/wp-decoupled-preview/README.md

 - Preview while editing a Post/Page.
 - Configure multiple preview sites.
-- Specify the content types (Post and Pages) that each preview site applies to.
+- Specify the post types (Post and Pages) that each preview site applies to.

 ## Configuration